 Elaine Lillie started her working life as a high school teacher, teaching English and Theatre Arts in Waterloo County.
 After 4 years, she decided to leave the classroom for a career in business.

 Ken has been actively involved with the University of Waterloo School of Pharmacy in various capacities since 2007.
 Ken aided in the formation of the Society of Pharmacy Students (SOPhs), volunteered as a student coach/mentor and worked as a co-op employer.
-He continues to volunteer as an admission interview panelist, course assessor and injection trainer.

 Anthony graduated from Dalhousie University with a pharmacy degree in 1996.